ayush01-dev/Varified_gmail_and_password/README.md

 # Gmail & Password Verification System

+## Description
+This repository contains a web-based application for secure user registration and email verification using Gmail and OTP (One-Time Password).
+Users register with their Gmail address and password, receive an OTP via email, and verify their account to complete registration.
+User data is managed in a JSON file for simplicity and transparency.

 This project is a simple web-based system for registering users with Gmail addresses and verifying them using OTP (One-Time Password).
 It is built with Python and uses basic HTML templates for the frontend.